VirtCode/serene-aur/cli/README.md

 The CLI is the main way to interact with a serene server.
 It uses the [API](../server/README.md#api) of the server to add and manipulate the packages that are managed by the server.
 It is not required to [just use the built packages](../README.md#installing-only-the-repository) from the server though, as this is purely done through pacman.

 ## Usage
-This section will cover all the ways one can use the cli to interact with the server.
-Note that a help page is available for every (sub-)command via the `--help` flag.
+This section will cover some of the ways one can use the cli to interact with the server.

+To get exhaustive options and information about a (sub-) command, you should still refer to the `--help` page of that item, as only some options are shown here.

 **Listing all packages:** To list all packages built by the server, their version and build status, use:
 ```shell